NejcZupec/AuroraAlarm/docs/discussion_and_evaluation.rst

 **You should understand how the security part works and be able to motivate why your solution is secure.**
   Authentication security is ensured with OAuth2 protocol.
 We just save minimal data about users (what OAuth2 protocol require).
 Django framework supports a lot of security mechanisms.
 We have implemented further mechanisms: cross-site-scripting (XSS) protection, cross site request forgery (CSRF) and SQL injection protection.
 **The system should utilize modern HTML5-technologies of your choice.**
   Frontend is completely written with HTML5 code.
 We have used Twitter Bootstrap framework, which is natively written with HTML5 and CSS3 technologies.
+Also highcharts library is written in pure HTML5/JavaScript.

 Deployment
 ----------